-We are diving headfirst into the fall season, and it’s sure to be a good one!
-Now that summer has come to an end, we’re arriving at the time of year that promises pumpkin carving, seasonal menu items, and amazing house decorations.
+We are diving headfirst into San Francisco’s fall season, and it’s sure to be a good one!
+Now that summer has come to an end, we’re arriving at the time of year that promises pumpkin carving, seasonal menu items, bountiful county fairs, Halloween treats, and amazing house decorations.
 Not sure what you’ll get up to?
-Scroll our list to get the ball rolling.
+Start planning with our list of fall activities in the Bay Area.

-The extremely popular concert series known simply as Candlelight is turning heads right now in San Francisco!
 This fall, Candlelight will host some gorgeous Halloween-themed concerts in an intimate environment surrounded by hundreds of luminous candles.
-Prepare for classical versions of Friday the 13th Special – Favorite Halloween Movie Themes and Candlelight: A Haunted Evening of Halloween Classics.
+Prepare for classical versions of horror movie soundtracks like Beetlejuice and Sleepy Hollow, as well as the theme from Stranger Things and Michael Jackson’s “Thriller.”

 2. Get lost in a corn maze